WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 ![use_cases](./images/Use_cases.png)
 2.1 use cases

 This use case diagram shows that there are several actors and all they have different functionality.
+This system has:
+* Applicants - they can register them selves, they can login to the system and register an job application by filling a form
+* Recruiters - they can login to the system, list job applications made by applicants, they can perform search of job applications with filtering, they can look at an application and change application status, for example from "PENDING" to "ACCEPTED".
+* Admins - those who can add new recruiters to the system

 ### 3. Design View <a href = "#design_view"/>
 ##### Architecture choice
-This application is implemented as microservices distributed-system.
-Microservices architecture means separately deployed units and each unit(microservice) has it own objective[1].
-Reasons for choosing microservices pattern are:
+This application is implemented as Microservices distributed-system.
+Microservices architecture means separately deployed, independent units and each unit(microservice) has it own objective[1].
+Reasons for choosing Microservices architecture pattern are:
 - High cohesion and low coupling - all parts of the system are maximum decoupled, every microservice has it own objective and can exist on their own [2]
-- High scalability and ease of deployment - since all parts of the system are decoupled each microservice can be deployed in any numbers if needed which makes better use of hardware resources than monotolic application [2]
+- High scalability and ease of deployment - since all parts of the system are decoupled each microservice can be deployed in any numbers if needed which makes better use of hardware resources than monotonic application [2]
 - Easy to maintain and continue development - each team can independently work on their particular microseviceservice as long as everyone is following agreed public API [2]
-- Good testability - decoupled parts are simple to test since every test can be targeted for a specific code without any dependencies on other services [2]
+- Good unit testability - decoupled parts are simple to test since every test can be targeted for a specific code without any dependencies on other services [2].

 ##### Topology choice
-There are several topologies of microservices.
+There are several topologies of Microservices.
 I this case we implement API-REST-based topology.
-API-REST-based topology means that clients request goes thought public API and API is talking to fine-grained independent microservices using REST-based interface.
+API-REST-based topology means that clients request goes thought public API and API is talking to fine-grained independent Microservices using REST-based interface.
 [3]
+One of the alternative could be a fat client that would have direct access to all Microservices.
+Since this system intended to be used by different client platforms API-REST based topology suites better.

 ##### Design choices
 ###### Client-side load balancing
 This system is using client-side balancing.
-That means that all clients(services that need other services) are keeping track of which instance of a service to ask.
+That means that all client services in the system (services that contact other services) are keeping track of other service instances in the system.
 One alternative would be a centralized load-balancing where one service is a load balancer and other services would go thought it to get to other services.
 That could create bottlenecks.
 Client-side load balancing solves that problem.
 [4]
 <br/>
 <br/>
-We are using Ribbon as load balancer.
+This system is using Ribbon as load balancer.
 It is also used by Zuul Gateway by default.

 ###### Redis for POST-requests
-This system is using Redis message broker for any "write" requests.
+This system is using Redis message broker for any "write"(HTTP POST, PUT) requests.
 That is used to make sure that no requests that are changing state are lost due to a down service.
+This feature is intended to be implemented in the future.

 #### Microservices in the system
+(See [deployment diagram](#deployment) to get overall picture)
 ###### Edge service
-Edge service is gateway för this system.
+Edge service is gateway for this system.
 That is were all client request goes thought.
+Reasons to use a gateway and not let users get to microservices directly are to load balance requests, to use gateway for security (not in this system), client has to know only one address and one port - not all services, structure of the system is not revealed.
-We are using Spring Cloud Netflix projects to implement this.
+ The system is using Spring Cloud Netflix projects to implement this.
 Netflix Zuul as gateway since it is a reliable easy to use gateway library that also implements load balancer and circuit breaker design pattern so we do not have to do it manually.
 [5]

 ###### Configuration Service
-Configuration Service is one of the core components in this system.
-This service holds configuration for all services and keys for all shared resources.
+Configuration Service is one of the core components of this system.
+This service provides configuration for all other services and keys for all shared resources.
-Reason to use Configuration service is that our system uses a database and we will have only one physical DB.
+Reason to use Configuration service is that this system uses a database and in this implementation only one physical DB.
 Every DB have a location and credentials and so on.
-If we would for example move the DB - then we would have to change information on all services and also restart all of them.
+If DB would be moved - then we would have to change information on all services and also restart all of them.
-To prevent that configuration service will have all configuration and services will as it for configuration information.
+To prevent that configuration service will provide all configuration and services will ask it for configuration information.
 Also, services will be able to update their configuration on run-time.
 Also, no need to rely on every service to keep sensitive information safe - only one service has to be secured to hold sensitive information save.
 <br/>
 <br/>
-Configuration service also will be secured so security of credentials and other sensitive information will be handled at one place.[5]
+Configuration service also is secured with basic security with so sensitive information can be given only to authorized services.[5]

 ###### Eureka Discovery Service
 Eureka is an discovery service developed by Netflix and used by services to find each other.
-The idea is that to make services independent from ip-addresses and ports.
+The idea is that to make services independent from ip-addresses and ports and give them all a name.
 <br/>
 <br/>
 Problem is that when new service is added or some service got scaled(deployed on several nodes), all services has to get some kind of reference to be able to use newly deployed service.